 Born in Durban, South Africa, Wanda’s first job in journalism was at The Daily News.
 She subsequently spent six years on the Sunday Tribune writing hard news and features before becoming the editor of the paper’s Sunday lifestyle magazine.
 (She is still an occasional contributor.)
 Her time on The Trib was followed by five years as bureau chief for the South African edition of Cosmopolitan where she was also editor of Cosmo Man.

 While on these publications and freelancing for others—and in her personal capacity—she got to travel extensively around South Africa and internationally.
 She then flew to San Francisco with a one-year return ticket and for several years the Bay Area became her home from home.
 As the daughter of a Pole who settled in South African after WWll, she also has a strong affiliation with Poland.
 Link here to some her Poland travel articles.

 Wanda’s first California job was as special features editor on the now defunct Appellation magazine (Wine Country Living) when it was an international glossy headquartered in Napa.
 She was subsequently editor in chief at Diablo magazine in the San Francisco East Bay and editor of the former Black Diamond Living.

-She also worked for a time on the Oakland Tribune copy desk and has been a regular contributor on both Oakland and Alameda magazines.
+She also worked for 18 months on the Oakland Tribune copy desk and has been a regular contributor on both Oakland and Alameda magazines.
 Bigger events she has covered have included South Africa’s first democratic elections (for the Sunday Tribune), FIFA World Cup 2010 (city of Durban focus), the 123rd International Olympics Committee Session, COP17 and many others.
 COP17UpdateBiD